LamWS/COMP7508_Data_Driven_Animation/assignment_1/README.md

 ## Task 4 - Report

-* PDF format, no page size requriment so you can also prepare it with powerpoint or keynote
+* PDF format, no page size requirements so you can also prepare it with powerpoint or keynote
 * The first two lines should introduce your NAME and UID.
-* Screenshot for each subtask need to be included in the report.
+* Screenshot for each subtask need to be included in the report (Don't forget to try different IK settings and report their results).